 PhD (Australian Literature), University of Sydney;

-Dr Elizabeth McMahon is an Associate Professor in the School of the Arts and Media.
+Dr Elizabeth McMahon is a Professor in the School of the Arts and Media.
 Her research interests are in Australian literature, Island Studies and Gender studies.

 In Island Studies, she has published ten scholarly works, including one sole-authored monograph (2016) and one co-authored monograph (2023).
 Her 2016 monograph, Islands, Identity and the Literary Imagination (New York and London: Anthem, 2016) is the culmination of research funded by an ARC Discovery grant titled Our Island Home: The Shifting Map of Australian Literature.
 It won the 2017 Walter McRae Russell Award for the best work of literary criticism on an Australian subject published within the previous 2 calendar years; and the inaugural (2017) Australian University Heads of English Prize for 'best book of literary scholarship published by an Australian-based author in the previous twelve months'.
 Her most recent monograph, co-authored with Elaine Stratford and Godfrey Baldacchino, is titled Rethinking Island Methodologies (Rowman 2023).

 From 1998-2007 Professor McMahon edited Australian Humanities Review.
 From 2008 to 2023 co-edited Southerly, Australian oldest literary journal, and co-edits a book series titled Rethinking the Island for Rowman and Littlefield International.